MansM/mansm.github.io/_posts/2015-12-05-scaling-your-webapplication-wth-docker.md

     server {{.Node}} {{.Address}}:{{.Port}}{{end}}{% endraw %}
 {% endhighlight %}
 ####haproxy.json
-This is the configuration for consul template.
-Using the source template file, it will generate the destination configuration file and will invoke haproxy with the newly created configuration file
+This is the configuration file for Consul-template.
+Using the source template file, it will generate the destination configuration file and will invoke Haproxy with the newly created configuration file.
 {% highlight javascript linenos %}
 template {
   source = "/etc/haproxy.ctmpl"